 - Why are deliverables important and what are they used for?
 Refer to the Deliverable Descriptions above in this document for details regarding each deliverable and its use. - When are deliverables due?
 Each term has a pre-set schedule of deliverable deadlines for submitting deliverables to the NPO.
 Most Center Leads have parallel set of deadlines when they request the deliverables so they can edit before sending to the NPO. - How are the teams able to complete a project in just 10 weeks?
 Deliverable due dates play an important role, as do communication, creative problem solving, delegation of duties, flexibility, and being open minded with a can-do attitude. - Why is file nomenclature important?
 DEVELOP conducts over 80 projects each year.
 That is a lot of deliverables and files to keep organized.
 Nomenclature is key in archiving and staying organized.
 You should consider it important in your personal life and non-DEVELOP projects if you haven't already. - Why are templates mandatory?
 The goal of standardized templates for all project deliverables are to establish a clear, consistent, and unique visual identity for DEVELOP.
 This identity builds on NASA's world-famous brand and gives the program a clear style and personality of its own.
 There are rigid guidelines for using the NASA insignia, and DEVELOP templates adhere to all requirements. - I do not like the colors of the templates, can I change them?
 Sorry, but no. The color scheme is part of DEVELOP's branding.
 If you have any questions regarding coloring, please reach out to the National Program Office to discuss. - Why does DEVELOP use Century Gothic as the standard font?
 NASA's preferred font is Helvetica, which is not available freely on all computers.
 The Earth Science Division management prefer sans serif fonts, and so DEVELOP selected the clean and visually appealing Century Gothic to serve as the standard font for DEVELOP as it provides the slightest differentiation from the masses using Arial. - What is the PSI?
 The Project Strength Index (PSI) is DEVELOP's version of the TRL (Technical Readiness Level) and ARL (Application Readiness Level) scales, which are used by NASA and the Applied Sciences Program.
 It provides a standardized means of tracking project progress, and evaluating project success and strength.
 It was specifically designed such that only in our wildest dreams would a project get all the points available.
 Aspire to make your project that project! - How is the VPS contest judged?
-There is a formal rubric each judge is given.
+Judges are volunteer DEVELOP alumni, science advisors, and project partners that have a passion for the program.
+There is a formal rubric judges are provided with that is used to rate assigned videos.
 There are three or more judges per category, with a top project from each category going on to a final round that is judged by the same rubric.
-The projects with the most points as given by the judges wins. - How much should I expect to interact with my project advisor?
-This varies by project, by node, by term, and by year, but generally speaking plan to have a weekly tag up with your project advisor (assuming they aren't on travel in a given week).
+Rubric topics include: content clarity, memorable/creativity, production quality, engagement, and social media shares.
+The projects with the most points as given by the judges wins.
+The team that receives the most rubric points will be the "VPS Winner."